Photo-Refractive Keratectomy or PRK in Portland with Dr. Brian Will

 Do You Qualify for PRK in Portland?

 At Will Vision and Laser Centers, we typically select PRK as an option when a patient’s cornea is not considered thick enough to undergo LASIK surgery.

-However, because we use the iFS Advanced Femtosecond laser, we are able to complete exquisitely precise surgical protocols, so we can often perform LASIK for patients that have been told that they need PRK by surgeons who either don’t have access to advanced technology or have inadequate experience with how to treat patients safely with thin corneas.
+However, because we use the iFS Advanced Femtosecond laser, we can complete exquisitely precise surgical protocols, so we can often perform LASIK for patients that who told that they need PRK by surgeons who either don’t have access to advanced technology or who have inadequate experience in treating patients with thin corneas.

 The Future's Right Before Your Eyes!

 If you’re ready to take the next step in your journey to better vision, contact Will Vision & Laser Centers today.
 We’re excited to welcome you into our practice and for you to “See the Difference.”

 High-Technology Treatment Planning with PRK and Wavefront Technology